-- ► It is possible to build up arbitrarily long sentences.
+- It is possible to build up arbitrarily long sentences.

-- ► lenghtening: abnc
+- Ienghtening: abnc

 - (1) a.
 Sam took her knife.

 - b.
 Sam took her lovely knife.

 - c.
 Sam took her lovely little knife.

-- ► center-embedding: abncdne
+- center-embedding: abncdne

 - (2) a.
 A foreman was fired.

 - b.
-A foreman who an employee talked with was fired.
+A foreman that an employee talked with was fired.

-- A foreman who an employee that Mary recently hired talked with was fired.
+- c.
+A foreman that an employee who were recently hired talked with was fired.